Motor Vehicle Racing on a Highway

 HCSO’s 8-hour operation targeting street racing crimes

 On Saturday night, May 13, 2023, deputies with the Hillsborough County Sheriff’s Office (“HCSO”) conducted an 8-hour operation targeting street racing crimes known as “Operation Flex.”
-The event results in 110 total stops, 14 citations, 52 warnings and 8 arrests.
+The event resulted in 110 total stops, 14 citations, 52 warnings, and 8 arrests.

 TPD’s Street Racing Operation – 1/27/23-1/29/23